- Personal Health Information & Self-Help»

 Be Well Grounded - Don't be a Push-Over

-What we learned here is that correct foot and toes alignment and placement in standing, walking and running are crucial to good posture.
+What we learned here is that fixing flat is possible and crucial for good health.
 As you continue doing the above exercises as part of your daily dressing, grooming and multitasking routines, you will soon discover that your feet will gain in mobility and strength.
 The arches will raise to help get rid of flat feet.
 You will become more grounded, confident, and gain much improved posture, balance and strength.

 What has confidence to do with your feet?
 Well, in body language, someone who is well grounded with a decent posture and feet they can walk on comfortably literally "stands his/her ground" and is not so easily pushed over.
 Confidence invites respect!